 - Risk analysis and value analysis for construction projects.

-- Business management techniques to pre-qualify projects based on expected returns, to create and manage a construction company and to understand the financial statements involved in running a construction business.
+- Using business management techniques to pre-qualify projects based on expected returns, to create and manage a construction company and to understand its financial statements.

 Your Field Education Options